 Depending on the case, it is also a good idea to consider your eligibility for an appeal, either with the IAD (Immigration Adjudication Division) or the Federal Court of Canada.
 Note, however, that this appeal is only valid within a specific period of time and should be acted on immediately.
 If this applies to your case, it may be a good idea to enlist the help of a lawyer who specializes in Canadian visa applications in order to increase your chances of getting approved.

-After a rejection for a Canadian visa, applicants should be aware of specific procedures recommended for filing a new application.
+After Canadian visa rejection, applicants should be aware of specific procedures recommended for filing a new application.
 Know what these steps are and make sure to follow them carefully in order to avoid any problems the second time around.
 The steps you take in your reapplication will vary based on the type of visa you require.

 Canadian Student Visa Rejection Reasons